wlmccrae/derri-author-site/README.md

 * Descriptive alt text and ARIA labels on all links and images
 * Visible focus styles for keyboard navigation
 * Proper heading hierarchy (h1 → h2)

+## Changelog

+* 2026-05-25: Fixed link in footer on Contact and Thanks pages.